 The Telecom, Media, and Technology (TMT) Certificate Program is the academic enrichment and skills development component of the FCBA’s Diversity Pipeline Program.
-It advances the mission of the Pipeline Program to attract, develop, train, and support diverse, first year law students from historically underrepresented and disadvantaged groups interested in pursuing legal careers in TMT law and policy.
+It advances the mission of the Pipeline Program to attract, develop, train, and support diverse, first-year law students from historically underrepresented and disadvantaged groups interested in pursuing legal careers in TMT law and policy.

-Substantive sessions will be taught by industry expert instructors on Saturdays, from February 5 to March 19, 10:00 AM – 4:00 PM (with break from 12:30 – 1:30 PM ET).
+Substantive sessions will be taught by industry expert instructors on Saturdays, from February 4 to April 15, 10:00 AM – 4:00 PM (Eastern).

-February 5, 2022 — Regulatory Overview & Administrative Law
+Regulatory Overview & Administrative Law

 Ari Q. Fitzgerald, Partner, Hogan Lovells

 Scott H. Angstreich, Partner, Kellogg, Hansen, Todd, Figel & Frederick